kentaro0919/100-days-of-code/log.md

 **Today's Progress**: with a lot's of googling can pass "Write your first view" test with django manage test

+### Day 2: October 10, 2017

+**Thoughts:** As Django 2 is comming, after finnishing the tutorial, I think I can refactor to Django 2.. ;>

+**Today's Progress**: refactor the test to test template. add model Question and Choice test , still giving a expected RED.

+**Plans** TODO: Move to Django 2

 <!--
 # 100 Days Of Code - Log
 ### Day 0: February 30, 2016 (Example 1)